nastiolink/RagnarokLegacy/readme.md

 https://github.com/Ev3nt/MM-Engine
 MME allows you to create our unrivaled client game.
 Compatible game version: 1.26a.
 You can play online via LAN using a LAN emulator.
 Only russian language support.
+This project is written in [Jass](https://www.hiveworkshop.com/threads/jass-newgen-pack.115679/), the scripting language used for Warcraft III modding.

 Official site: https://sites.google.com/view/wcragnaroklegacy/Home